 Know Before You Go

-Pokhara is a prominent tourist attraction.
-A large number of tourists explore Pokhara, as this city is known as a tourist hub.
-Most of the trekking trails of the Annapurna region begin from Pokhara.
-The breathtaking views of the snow-capped Annapurna and Machhapuchhre are unbelievable.
-Pokhara has many things to offer to its visitors, such as Phewa Lake, David’s Fall, Gupteshwor Cave, Bindhyabasini Temple, World Peace Pagoda, Sarangkot, and many more places.
+Kathmandu is a prominent tourist attraction.
+A large number of tourists visit Kathmandu, as it is known as a tourist hub.
+The breathtaking views of the snow-capped Himalayas are unbelievable.
+Kathmandu has much to offer visitors, including temples, historical sites, and more.

-Whether you choose to fly or drive, the journey from Kathmandu to Pokhara sets the stage for an unforgettable experience.
-With its breathtaking landscapes, cultural richness, and numerous attractions, Pokhara is truly a gem in Nepal that offers something for every traveller.
+The journey sets the stage for an unforgettable experience.
+With its breathtaking landscapes, cultural richness, and numerous attractions, Kathmandu is truly a gem in Nepal, offering something for every traveler.

 Food and Accommodation

-Boundless Adventure provides 3-star accommodation and breakfast services during the tour days in Kathmandu and Pokhara.
-You’ll spend the night in a comfortable private room with all modern amenities.
+Boundless Adventure provides 3-star accommodation and breakfast services during the tour days in Kathmandu.
+You'll spend the night in a comfortable private room with all modern amenities.
 There is no compromise in the accommodation and food.

 Breakfast is included in the package, whereas lunch and dinner are not.
 If you want a complete board package, we'll provide lunch and dinner in Kathmandu.
 If you prefer luxurious services, it will cost more.

-Whether you choose normal bedding and food or go for luxurious services, the warm hospitality you’ll get is the same.
-The hospitality of the Nepalese people is very good, and they serve you just like their families.
+Whether you choose standard bedding and food or opt for luxury services, the warm hospitality you'll receive is the same.
+The hospitality of the Nepalese people is very good, and they treat you like family.

 Packing Essentials